hoodiecrow/ConsTcl/README.md

         set op [car $expr]
         set args [cdr $expr]
         while {[$op name] in {
-            and case cond define del! for for/and for/list for/or let or push! put! quasiquote unless when}} {
+            and case cond define del! for for/and for/list for/or
+            let or pop! push! put! quasiquote unless when}} {
                 expand-macro $env
         }
         ::if {$env ne "::constcl::global_env" && [$op name] eq "begin" &&